jarnobogaert9/household-tracking/README.md

 ## Purpose

-Track who has done what in a household.
+Get an overview of who did what in the household.